-Games: B+.
-For a system that was DOA (Dead On Arrival), the Virtual Boy library contains some surprisingly strong titles.
+Library: B+.
+For a system that was pretty much dead on arrival, the Virtual Boy library contains some surprisingly strong titles.
 Most are easy-to-play, arcade-style games best consumed in small doses.
 Mario Clash, Galactic Pinball, and Wario World combine time-tested gameplay with nifty 3D effects.
 Virtual League Baseball, Mario Tennis, and Teleroboxer deliver rock-solid sports action, albeit single-player only.
 Despite its limited selection, the Virtual Boy probably has a higher proportion of quality games than any other console.

 Innovations: 3D LED graphics, dual-pad controller, surround sound